jmcfarlane/chula/docs/library/config.rst

       Fully qualified path to a file on disk.
 This will will hold Chula specific logging.
-The data sent to this file will only be ``warnings`` and above.
+The data sent to this file will only be warnings and above by default.
 The default value is :file:`/tmp/chula.log`.
 The user running the application must have write access to this file.

+   .. attribute:: log_level

+      This value is of type ``int`` and holds the threshold at which loging should occur.
+The default value is ``logging.WARNING``.
+      This means you will see warnings and errors, but not debug output.
+If you change the value to ``logging.DEBUG`` you will get even more verbose output.
+There is logic builtin to perform an offset for stdout logging.
+So if you have :attr:`config.Config.debug` set to ``True`` the stdout logging will be more verbose than the file based logging.
+Thus with the default configuration you get warnings and errors logged via the file, and debug and above via stdout.

    .. attribute:: mapper